Marie Raymond: Yves Klein's death and impact on her art

 Following Yves's death, Raymond's artistic style shifted.
 Raymond found refuge from her grievance in her paintings.
 Between June 1962 and the ‘Salons des réalités nouvelles’ in 1965, she abstained from exhibiting.
-In May 1966, the small gallery Cimaise Bonaparte organized her first solo exhibition since 1957.
-The exhibition was a failure, and from then on Raymond understood that her success as a painter was over.
-Following this failed attempt, Raymond only did one more exhibition 22 years later at the Pascal de Sarthe Gallery in San Francisco.
-She was very lonely after her separation from Fred and the loss of Yves, from then on she solely created works for herself rather than for others.

 After her loss, she found inspiration in the cosmos and in the esotercisitic faith.
 Starting in 1964, she started a new series of paintings called abstraction-figures-astres.
 Raymond practiced yoga and had been introduced to Eastern spirituality and meditation by her brother-in-law.
 Her new style attempted to portray her spacial anxieties through pictorial forms diametrically opposite.
 She shifted the abstract space she created during the 1950s to two figures crossed by elaborated spaces in structural manners.

-Raymond died in 1988 and was buried in the cemetery in La Colle-sur-Loup alongside Yves.
-Her later life was haunted by the immense grief she suffered.
-Her pain can be witnessed in her eclipse from the art scene and her shift in art style.
+Raymond died in 1988 in Paris and was buried in the cemetery in La Colle-sur-Loup alongside Yves.

+Work

+Raymond's work is in the collection of the Museum of Modern Art and the Stedelijk Museum Amsterdam.
+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.
+She also had notable exhibitions, such as "Marie Raymond Forty Years of Abstract Painting" at the Pascal de Sarthe Gallery in San Francisco in October 1988, and "Marie Raymond - In Retrospect, Works from 1946 to 1979" at the Pascal de Sarthe Gallery in Los Angeles from April 11 to June 8, 1991.